7 sustainable marketing examples for green advertising inspo

 It’s not just teaching our kids to be creative with limited resources – it’s also engaging a planet-friendly mindset from an early age by encouraging the repurposing of waste.

-It’s an excellent example of a clever green marketing campaign that engages with multiple audiences in a way that matches their branding.
+It’s an excellent campaign that demonstrates how fun green marketing examples can be, engaging multiple audiences in a way that matches their branding.

 This ties in with their overall mission to become a circular business by 2030, aiming to reduce carbon emissions across their manufacturing process.
 From offering new parts to extend the lifecycle of consumer products to investing in sustainable sourcing and designing products that can be reused, refurbished, remanufactured, or eventually recycled, IKEA is already well on its way to its goal.
 They’ve also invested billions in renewable energy, using their position to spread sustainable benefits even further.

-2. Patagonia – “Protect the ocean so it can protect us”
+5. Patagonia – “Protect the Ocean so it Can Protect Us

 Ah, Patagonia.
-Our favourite sustainable outdoor clothing brand since the introduction of its Common Threads Recycling Program in 2007.
+You didn’t think we’d make a list of sustainable marketing examples without talking about our favourite sustainable outdoor clothing brand since the introduction of its Common Threads Recycling Program in 2007, did you?

 They’re already known for being crazy about the planet, operating with 76% renewable energy globally, and matching this ethos across their sourcing and supply chain with their continued use of sustainable cotton and other environmentally friendly materials, as well as lifetime guarantees on all their items to increase longevity and reduce waste.
 Not to mention their “Outstanding” B-Corp rating.

-If you don’t like mayonnaise, skip this one (but seriously, what’s wrong with you?).
+If you don’t like mayonnaise, you may want to skip this one of our sustainable marketing examples (but seriously, who doesn’t like mayonnaise?!).

-Hellman’s’ recent campaigns to fight food waste are not only a great example of green marketing but a masterclass in multichannel influencer marketing.
+Hellman’s green advertising campaigns to fight food waste are not only great green marketing examples, but a masterclass in multichannel influencer marketing.

 The concept is simple: find random items in the fridge, build them into a meal – and don’t forget to add a nice big dollop of Hellman’s mayonnaise, of course.